Existence and classification of $b$-contact structures: Preliminaries

 However, observe that in general $d\beta$ is $b$-form, and not a smooth form.
 Indeed, if $\beta$ does depend on the $z$ coordinate, the exterior derivative of $\beta$ splits again as $d\beta= d_Z\beta - z \cdot \dot{\beta}\wedge \frac{dz}{z},$ where $\dot{\beta}$ denotes the derivative of $\beta$ with respect to $z$ and $d_Z\beta$ the derivative in the directions tangent to $Z$.

 We call a closed coorientable hypersurface $Z$ (possibly with several connected components) that splits $M$ into two (possibly disconnected) disjoint manifolds with common boundary $Z$ a \emph{separating} hypersurface.
-Given a separating critical hypersurface on an orientable manifold, there exists a non-vanishing $b$-form of maximal degree, a $b$-volume form.
-We say that a manifold admitting a $b$-volume form is an orientable $b$-manifold.
+Given a separating critical hypersurface on an orientable manifold, there exists a non-vanishing $b$-form of maximal degree, a $b$-volume form. {Indeed, as the manifold is orientable, it admits a volume form $\Omega$ and as the critical hypersurface is orientable, it is given by the regular zero-level set of a smooth function $f$.
+The $b$-volume form is then given by the $b$-form $\frac{\Omega}{f}$.} We say that a manifold admitting a $b$-volume form is an orientable $b$-manifold.
 Having fixed an orientation of $TM$, in each component of $M\setminus Z$ (where $^bTM$ coincides with $TM$), the $b$-volume form induces either the same or the opposite orientation than the one chosen in $TM$.
 Hence a way to think of an orientation induced by the $b$-volume form of $(M,Z)$ given by $\frac{1}{f}\Omega$, where $\Omega$ is a volume form on $M$ and $f$ is a smooth function vanishing transversally along each connected component of $Z$.
 This thus induces a sign on each component of $M\setminus Z$, and every two components that share a common connected component of $Z$ are necessarily of different sign.
 Since we will always work with an orientable ambient manifold $M$, a $b$-manifold $(M,Z)$ is orientable if and only if $Z$ is separating.
 Furthermore, we adopt the convention that the orientation on the separating hypersurface $Z$ induced by the $b$-volume form is given by the smooth volume form $\Omega_Z$ such that $\frac{dz}{z}\wedge \Omega_Z$ induces the given orientation on the $b$-manifold.

-In general, for $Z$ separating, we have a stable isomorphism between $^bTM$ and $TM$, see e.g. \cite[Lemma 2.1]{Can}, which is furthermore canonical up to homotopy \cite{CGW}.
+In general, for $Z$ separating, we have a stable isomorphism between $^bTM$ and $TM$, see e.g. \cite[Lemma 2.1]{Can} {and \cite[Proposition 11.1.1]{klaasse}}, which is furthermore canonical up to homotopy \cite{CGW}.

 \begin{lemma} Let $M$ be a $m$-dimensional manifold with separating hypersurface $Z$.
 Then there is an isomorphism, canonical up to homotopy, of real vector bundles

 \end{lemma}

 We will be interested in plane fields in the $b$-tangent bundle of ${^b}TM$.